natcap/invest/SECURITY.md

 * Theoretical attacks without a realistic proof of concept.
 * Standard automated scanner outputs without actionable validation.
-* Issues that assume a level of local access equal to or greater than what running InVEST itself would grant.
+* Issues that assume a level of local access greater than what running InVEST itself requires.
 * Denial-of-service or resource-exhaustion from a user's own oversized or malformed input data on their own local run.
 (Note: a *crafted* file that causes code execution or data exfiltration when opened by another,